MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/office-web-privacy-controls.md

 ## Overview of optional connected experiences

 Optional connected experiences are cloud-backed services that are available to your users when they’re using Office.
 Examples of optional connected experiences include creating a map chart in Excel or inserting an online picture into your Word document, both of which rely on services provided by Microsoft Bing.
 The use of these cloud-backed services is optional.

-Optional connected experiences are not covered by your organization’s commercial agreement with Microsoft.
+Optional connected experiences aren't covered by your organization’s commercial agreement with Microsoft.
 Instead, optional connected experiences are offered by Microsoft directly to your users and are governed by the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement).
 In some cases, third-party content or functionality are provided through these optional connected experiences and other terms may also apply.

 Some optional connected experiences might not be available in Office for the web applications, but are available when using other versions of Office, such as the desktop version on a device running Windows.